Semantically Adversarial Scenario Generation with Explicit Knowledge Guidance: Semantically Adversarial Generation Framework

+We define the driving scene $x \in \mathcal{X}$ in the physical world, which contains a group of objects and their properties such as positions and colors.
+The goal of our framework is to generate $x$ so that to reduce the performance $\mathcal{L}_t(x)$ of the victim model $t \in \mathcal{T}$, as well as satisfying semantic loss $\mathcal{L}_{\mathbb{K}}(x)$:

+where $\mathbb{K}$ is knowledge rules.
+Due to the structure of driving scenes, it is usually difficult to directly search $x$ in the data space, so we consider a generative model that creates $x$ with learnable parameters.

-We first describe the proposed tree-structured generative model used for learning the semantically controllable hierarchical representations.
-Then we explain the two types of knowledge to be integrated into tree structures and the generation algorithm that uses explicit knowledge as guidance.
+In this section, we first describe the tree-based generative model for learning the hierarchical representations of $x$, which is important and necessary for applying knowledge to achieve semantic controllability (Section~\ref{subsection:tvae}).
+Then we explain the two types of knowledge to be integrated into the generative model together with the generation stage that uses explicit knowledge as constraints (Section~\ref{know_repre}).